lavafroth/tempest/README.md

 - [x] Shortcut customization using config files
 - [x] Recording built into the binary
 - [x] Sending fuzzy questions to an LLM through Ollama's API
-- [ ] Built-in understanding of fuzzy terms (experimentally available in `sbert-sentence-matching` branch)
+- [x] Built-in understanding of fuzzy terms (similar sentences are treated as equal)
 - [ ] Static builds

 ### Getting started